Lake Georgetown

-The other reservoir on the San Gabriel River is Granger Lake, located downstream of Lake Georgetown, near Granger, Texas.
+The only other reservoir on the San Gabriel River is Granger Lake, located near Granger, Texas about 25 airline miles downstream of Lake Georgetown.

 Fish populations

 Lake Georgetown has been stocked with several species of fish intended to improve the utility of the reservoir for recreational fishing.
 Fish present in Lake Georgetown include largemouth bass, catfish, white bass, hybrid striped bass, crappie, and sunfish.

 Recreational uses

 In addition to maintaining the dam that creates the reservoir, the U.S. Army Corps of Engineers maintains recreational facilities at the lake.
-Cedar Breaks Park, Russell Park, Jim Hogg Park and Overlook Park include day use areas for picnics.
-Cedar Breaks Park, Jim Hogg Park and Russell Park have boat ramp facilities for recreational boating.
-No camping is permitted at Overlook park though it is the only free entry park on the lake.
+Cedar Breaks Park, Russell Park, Jim Hogg Park and Overlook Park include day-use areas for picnics.
+Cedar Breaks, Jim Hogg and Russell Parks have boat ramp facilities for recreational boating.
+No camping is permitted at Overlook Park (the only free entry park on the lake).